Shirakumo/lichat-protocol/README.md

 #### 7.11 Bridge (shirakumo-bridge)
 Purpose: allows bridging chat channels from external services by sending messages on behalf of other users.

-A new, optional field `bridge` is added to all `channel-update`s.
+A new, optional field `shirakumo:bridge` is added to all `channel-update`s.
 Channel objects have a new property, a "bridge list".
 Handling of any `channel-update` is modified as follows, after the check of §5.1.6 (`channel` existence check):

-1. If the `bridge` field is set:
+1. If the `shirakumo:bridge` field is set:
    1. If the user is not on the channel's "bridge list", an `insufficient-permissions` failure is sent back and the update is dropped.
    1. If the user is not in the channel, a `not-in-channel` failure is sent back and the update is dropped.
-   1. The values of the `bridge` and `from` fields are swapped.
+   1. The values of the `shirakumo:bridge` and `from` fields are swapped.
    1. If the update would be delivered to all members of the channel ignoring all validity checks (it is not an update made for side-effects), then the update is sent to all members of the channel.
    1. The update is dropped.